 Day 4 Students illustrate the song and then show them the video.

 Day 5 During weekly quiz create a close activity, play a piece of the song and have the students fill in as they listen for a listening grade.

 In addition to the song of the week, we have a steady stream of music from the transition videos.
 Here are the links.

 Social Skills Videos:

-Finally, to teach social skills in Spanish class, I have created five musical videos to demonstrate these skills.
+Finally, to teach social skills in Spanish class, I have created six musical videos to demonstrate these skills.
 The first is how to treat a new student in class.
 The second is how to write an email to a teacher, and the third is the most important, asking if now is a good time before just talking at the teacher with different requests.

 Using direct instruction of these social skills has improved my happiness in the classroom and reduced my sense of ‘burn-out’ ; I used to be annoyed that so many students were learning their social skills from apps and not from interaction with caring adults.

 Here are snippets – they are copyrighted so only a sliver is shown.
 Please read below to see how all net proceeds go to support three Venezuelan families.